BrisaGonzal/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This post outlines the steps I took to create and run an open source ticketing system.
+This post outlines the steps to create and run an open source ticketing system.
 This section will demonstrate the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>